Openscapes/kyber/README.md

     library(here)

     ## use `datapasta` addin to vector_tribble these names formatted from the spreadsheet!
-    You will copy this into the R console, then delete the example "first, last, Erin, Julie", then go to the ParticipantsList and copy the 2 first and last columns, then go to the Addin menu in the top of RStudio and select "Paste as Tribble"! cohort <- c(tibble::tribble(
+    cohort <- c(tibble::tribble(
                          ~first,             ~last,
                          "Erin",        "Robinson",